Why Clarkson for ES&P?

 - Capstone projects

-ES&P is administered through Clarkson University's Institute for a Sustainable Environment (ISE) which allows access to state-of-the-art equipment and laboratories as well as two centers for student and faculty collaborative research: the Center for Air Resources Engineering and Sciences (CARES), the Center for Sustainable Energy Systems (CSES), and The Great Rivers Center (GRC).
+ES&P is administered through Clarkson University's Institute for a Sustainable Environment (ISE) which allows access to state-of-the-art equipment and laboratories as well as three centers for student and faculty collaborative research: the Center for Air Resources Engineering and Sciences (CARES), the Center for Sustainable Energy Systems (CSES), and The Great Rivers Center (GRC).

 "Clarkson's location in the Adirondacks provides a unique experience for ES&P majors.
 Classes like botany, ecology, and biology frequently use the Clarkson woods and surrounding area to get up close to plants and wildlife and collect data for various group projects."